jpancoast-kenzan/spinnaker-terraform/README.md

 * Only supports AWS right now.
 * Bakes only work in us-east-1 and us-west-2 (pending rosco update to handle bakes in other regions).
 * These scripts are designed to be used in a fresh AWS environment where Spinnaker has never been installed due to the global nature of IAM roles.
 If you have manually installed Spinnaker using an existing guide there may be conflicts during setup.
+* These scripts were tested running on OS X and Ubuntu 14.04 desktop.

 ## What does this do?
 This is a set of terraform files and scripts designed to create a cloud environment from scratch with an example Jenkins job and Spinnaker application and pipeline.